-Especially since the #MeToo movement shone a spotlight on sexual violence and sparked a much-needed conversation on just how widespread a problem this is, many on-screen representations of trauma and abuse have started to emerge.
+A few years before the release of Slalom, ever since the #MeToo movement shone a spotlight on sexual violence and sparked a much-needed conversation on just how widespread a problem this is, many on-screen representations of trauma and abuse have started to emerge.
 From Kitty Green‘s powerful sexual harrassment drama The Assistant and Emerald Fennell‘s groundbreaking rape-revenge film Promising Young Woman to TV series like A Teacher, Big Little Lies, The Morning Show, and Normal People, many filmmakers have successfully explored issues of consent, gender norms, toxic masculinity, predatory behaviour, sexual harrassment, manipulation, and abuse.

 But what makes all these films and shows resonate so strongly with so many viewers isn’t just the nature of the themes they explore, but also the fact that the perpetrators of the abuse aren’t always portrayed as boogeymen.
 Many times, the abusers have also been victims of trauma, and their behaviour is the result of more violence and abuse they, too, experienced: though their actions are wrong and can never be condoned, they also deserve compassion.
 These are the kinds of films that usually affect us the most — intimate dramas that don’t sensationalise the abuse, not shying away from making us uncomfortable but also choosing to focus on the long-term effects on the victims rather than judging the perpetrators.